AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Copy constructor
 ----------------

+Copy constructors are available to both class records and simple records.

 A special constructor, a copy constructor, can be identified with the "Copy" aspect.
 It's called upon the copy of an object (for example, an assignment).
 It can also be called explicitely, and needs to call parent constructors.
 It needs to be a constructor with two values of the same type.
 For example: